Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Introduction

-Several recent surveys have provided valuable overviews of watermarking for AI-generated content, and details are summarized in Table \cref{tab:SurveyCompare}, yet specific gaps remain that our work aims to address.
-Foundational Systematization of Knowledge papers, such as those by Zhao et al. \cite{zhao2024sok} and Ren et al. \cite{ren2024sok}, offer excellent, broad frameworks.
-They formalize definitions, properties, and threat models across multiple modalities, including text, images, and audio.
-Similarly, the survey by Liang et al. \cite{liang2024watermarking} provides a comprehensive review of watermarking for Large Language Models (LLMs), analyzing techniques across different modalities and tracing their inheritance from traditional methods.
-However, the broad scope of these papers prevents a deep, specialized analysis of the unique security and robustness challenges specific to the visual domain.
-While other surveys narrow their focus to AI-generated images, they approach the topic from different perspectives.
-The work by Luo et al. \cite{luo2025digital} adopts a historical evolution perspective, classifying methods from traditional techniques to recent diffusion-based approaches.
-The survey by Duan et al. \cite{duan2025visual} effectively examines the interplay between diffusion models and visual watermarking, categorizing methods as passive or proactive.
-But both lack a detailed discussion of advanced adversarial threats.
-To fill this gap, our contributions are summarized as follows:
+Several recent surveys have provided valuable overviews of watermarking techniques for AI-generated content, as summarized in \Cref{tab:SurveyCompare}.
+However, notable gaps remain that our work seeks to address.
+Foundational Systematization of Knowledge (SoK) studies, such as those by Zhao \textit{et al.}~\cite{zhao2024sok} and Ren \textit{et al.}~\cite{ren2024sok}, present comprehensive frameworks that formalize key definitions, properties, and threat models across multiple modalities, including text, images, and audio.
+Similarly, the survey by Liang \textit{et al.}~\cite{liang2024watermarking} offers an extensive review of watermarking techniques for Large Language Models (LLMs), examining cross-modal approaches and tracing their evolution from traditional methods.
+Nevertheless, the breadth of these works limits their ability to provide an in-depth examination of the unique security and robustness challenges inherent to the visual domain.
+Other studies have focused more narrowly on AI-generated images but approach the topic from different perspectives.
+Luo \textit{et al.}~\cite{luo2025digital} adopt a historical viewpoint, organizing watermarking techniques from classical digital methods to contemporary diffusion-based approaches.
+Duan \textit{et al.}~\cite{duan2025visual} explore the interaction between diffusion models and visual watermarking, distinguishing between passive and proactive methods.
+However, both lack a comprehensive discussion of advanced adversarial threats and resilience under realistic attacks.
+In addition, in contrast to prior image-centric surveys~\cite{luo2025digital} and~\cite{duan2025visual} that primarily focus on architectural taxonomies or diffusion-based techniques, our work unifies watermarking properties, an attack taxonomy and threat model, and an evaluation protocol, thereby rethinking watermarking as a security primitive rather than a mere signal-processing tool.
+Overall, to address these gaps, our key contributions are summarized as follows: